Belaying: Belayer responsibilities

 The belayer should keep the rope locked off in the belay device whenever the climber is not moving.
 As the climber moves on the climb, the belayer must make sure that the climber has the right amount of rope by paying out or pulling in excess rope.
 If the climber falls, they free-fall the distance of the slack or unprotected rope before the friction applied by the belayer starts to slow their descent.
 Too much slack on the rope increases the distance of a possible fall, but too little slack on the rope may cause the climber to "whip" or swing into the rock at a high velocity, possibly injuring themselves.
 It is important for the belayer to closely monitor the climber's situation, as the belayer's role is crucial to the climber's safety.

 When belaying on overhanging bolted routes, particularly indoors, belayers often stand well back from the rock so that they can watch the climber more easily.
 However, when belaying a lead climber who is using traditional protection, this can be very dangerous.
 The belayer should stand near to the bottom of the route in order to decrease the angle of the rope through the first piece of protection.
 This, in turn, decreases the force pulling it up and out of the rock if the leader falls.
 Standing too far away from the rock can result in protection unzipping, with the lowest piece being pulled away from the rock, followed by the next, until all of the protection may potentially be pulled out.
 Standing too far away from the bottom of the climb also means that if the leader falls, the belayer experiences a sudden pull inwards towards the rock and may be pulled off their feet or into the rock.

 Communication

 Communication is also extremely important in belaying.
-Climbers should wait for a verbal confirmation from the belayer that they are ready to begin.
+Climbers should wait for verbal confirmation from the belayer that they are ready to begin.

 US terminology

-A climber is said to be 'on belay' when they are correctly attached to the rope and the rope is correctly attached to the belayer by an appropriate belay method.
+A climber is said to be "on belay" when they are correctly attached to the rope and the rope is correctly attached to the belayer by an appropriate belay method.

 Commonly-used commands in US climbing communities are:

 At times, it may be impossible for climbing partners to hear one another, as in bad weather, by the sea, or near a busy road.
 Silent belay communication is possible by tugging the rope.
-These are not standardized and should be communicated between belayer and climber prior to the climb.
+These are not standardized and should be communicated between the belayer and the climber prior to the climb.
 Walkie-talkies can be used in areas where communication is limited.